 My little brother most resembles the Looney Tunes character Taz, who cannot sit still for more than a few seconds.

-Our bulldog Ricky, who has his own internet video channel, enjoys surfing and skateboarding.
+Our bulldog Ricky, who has his own social media accounts, enjoys surfing and skateboarding.

 Use which for inanimate objects and unnamed animals.